top of page

 Your version of “neutral.”

-Your eyeline
+Your eyeline.

 Your emotional range that doesn’t look forced.

-You do not master that by accident.
+You do not master any of that overnight.

-You earn it.
+You learn it.

 With what?